The 'Truly Trying To Change Yourself' Approach To Changing Socially

-This is the last of a three-part series of articles on overall philosophies people can have towards changing or improving how they act in social situations.
-The other articles talked about the approaches of not changing and being true to your inner tendencies, and making changes for practical reasons.
+This is the last of a three-part series of articles on overall philosophies people can have toward the question of if or how to change or improve how they act in social situations.
+The other articles talk about the approaches of not changing and being true to your inner tendencies, and making calculated changes for practical reasons.
 I also say in the introduction of all three articles that these approaches aren't an either-or kind of thing.
 For example, someone may decide to be true to themselves when it comes to wanting time alone, but pragmatically decide to learn to be chattier at work when the situation calls for it.

 Some examples are:

-- Trying to becoming more social or outgoing
+- Trying to becoming more sociable or outgoing

 - Trying to learn to like being around people more often, and spend less time alone

-- Trying to learn to like more crowded, hectic types of social situations
+- Trying to learn to like more crowded, hectic social settings

 - Trying to learn to like lighter, fluffier types of communicating